cortext/patstat/nomenclatures/ipc_descriptions/README.md

 If you are using a MySQL server, you can reproduce the scripts that are in 01_create_ipc_code_list.sql, in order to produce the list of ipc code you want to look for.

 In the csv file 03_01_abstract_from_ipc_input.csv you will be able to find all the codes that are inside our patstat production version, with the attributs:
-** last_ipc_version: when a ipc code is used in different ipc versoin, last_ipc_version store the more recent version ** NbAppln: raw count of all applicantions for a given ipc code
+* **last_ipc_version**: when a ipc code is used in different ipc version, last_ipc_version store the more recent version;
+* **NbAppln**: raw count of all applicantions for a given ipc code.
+For all patents, more than 71 000 distinct ipc code were found.

 ## Installation and configuration of the virtual machine